Tenant and leaseholder involvement

-The Housing department now has Facebook group, search for In South Cambs.
-Be kept up to date with information, updates on services and have your say on a range of subjects.
+The Housing department now has Facebook page.
+Visit In South Cambs to be kept up to date with information, updates on services and have your say on a range of subjects.
 We are also going to use this as another avenue for you to contact us.

-If you are interested in any of the involvement opportunities below, please contact the Resident Involvement team on 03450 450 051 or Resident.Involvement@scambs.gov.uk
+If you are interested in any involvement opportunities, please contact the Resident Involvement team on 03450450051 or Resident.Involvement@scambs.gov.uk

 Tenant Participation Group (TPG)